 Some links in this post may be affiliate links

-Mandevilla are among the evergreen, climbing flowering plants whose stems are densely covered with glossy, dark-green oval leaves and bears brightly colored, large, trumpet-shaped flowers which come in white, pink, yellow, red or mixed colors.
+Mandevilla also called Rocktrumpet are evergreen, climbing flowering plants whose stems are densely covered with glossy, dark-green oval leaves and bears brightly colored, large, trumpet-shaped flowers which come in white, pink, yellow, red or mixed colors.

 The Mandevilla Plants grown nowadays are hybrids derived mainly from Mandevilla × amabilis, Mandevilla splendens, and Mandevilla sanderi, whereby, the cultivars Mandevilla × amabilis 'Alice du pont' and Sundaville Cream Pink have gained the Royal Horticultural Society's Award of Garden Merit.